SG1-a-team/opetusohjelma/README.md

 2nd sprint: tue 12.11. - sun 11.12.<br>
 3rd sprint: mon 12.12 - tue 20.12.<br>

 You can download this repository and should have a functional quiz -website for primary schoolers.
-Enjoy!
+Enjoy!<br>
-You can also access the sita via this url: https://www.students.oamk.fi/~n2este00/opetusohjelma/
+You can also access the site via this url: https://www.students.oamk.fi/~n2este00/opetusohjelma/